-Join us on February 13, 2019 for this complimentary webinar, in which Mark Volkmann will demonstrate how to use hooks, a new React feature that allows you to implement stateful React components with functions instead of classes.
+In this complimentary webinar, Mark Volkmann demonstrates how to use hooks, a new React feature that allows you to implement stateful React components with functions instead of classes.

 Hooks enable developers to implement stateful React components with functions instead of classes.